Search Defense Budget

 Description

-Increment 2 introduces an Aircrew Alerting System (AAS) with personal and general alerting equipment alongside High Frequency (HF) and Ultra High Frequency (UHF) capabilities.
-This phase replaces Electromagnetic Pulse Hardened Dispersal Communication (EHDC) systems and Aircrew Alerting Communications Electromagnetic Pulse (AACE) systems.
-The focus is on procuring and installing both non-High-Altitude Electromagnetic Pulse (HEMP) systems and HEMP-hardened systems while providing training courses for operators and maintainers.
+Global ASNT Increment 2 introduces an Aircrew Alerting System (AAS) with personal and general alerting equipment, as well as High Frequency (HF) and Ultra High Frequency (UHF) capabilities.
+This increment aims to replace obsolete Electromagnetic Pulse Hardened Dispersal Communication (EHDC) systems and Aircrew Alerting Communications Electromagnetic Pulse (AACE) systems.
+Objectives include procurement, installation, and checkout of non-High-Altitude Electromagnetic Pulse (HEMP) systems, HEMP-hardened systems, and HEMP Mod Kits to retrofit non-HEMP systems.
+Increment 2 also encompasses operator and maintainer training, site surveys, initial spares, ICS, Contractor Logistics Support (CLS), and government test support.

 Budget Trend